Passing Thru - For the Curious and Thoughtful Traveler

 One such place in Mindanao is Sarangani.
 This once quiet little province at the southern tip of the Philippines was thrown into the limelight when its hometown hero, Manny Pacquiao, received boxing championship titles year after year.

-Thanks to its location right by Celebes Sea, Sarangani has countless white sand beaches to enjoy.
+Thanks to its location right by Celebes Sea, Sarangani has countless white-sand beaches to enjoy.
 It has six coastal towns with very few commercial establishments, giving travelers a rustic and raw experience.
 These are some of the most beautiful and top beaches in the Philippines, lined by dense forests for a quiet immersion with nature.

 Since there are few visitors, its marine life is also thriving even without much intervention.
 Dive spots are very much alive with turtles, whales, dolphins and tuna, Mindanao’s main fish export.

-There are also lots to do for adrenaline junkies.
+There are also lots of things to do for adrenaline junkies.
 You can paraglide off the mountain top at SAFI Ranch in Maasim, which was once the site for the prestigious Paragliding Accuracy World Cup.

 Visitors can also ride the rapids on water tubes on Pangi River.
 Lucky adventurers have also reported sightings of the country’s national bird, the Philippine Eagle, soaring high above.